vstconsulting/polemarch/doc/quickstart.rst

    .. sourcecode:: bash

-        pip install polemarch
+        pip install -U polemarch

 #.
 Edit config file:

    #.
 Open `/etc/polemarch/settings.ini`, if it does not exist, create it.
 Polemarch uses config from this directory.

    #.
-The default database is SQLite3, but MySQL is recommended.
-Settings needed for correct work database:
+The default database is SQLite3, but MariaDB is recommended.
+Settings needed for correct work MariaDB database:

        .. code-block:: ini